IMEF-FEMI/marginfi-v2/guides/COLLECTING_FEES.md

   is 1%, and the program_ir is 10%, then the group gets 0.9% and the program gets 0.1% of any borrow.
 A user borrowing \$100 would pay \$101, where 90 cents goes to the group and 10 cents to the program.
-- **Flat sol fee** - Automatically debited to the global program fee wallet any time a bank is created on Arena.

 ## How Interest Accumulates